abhin4v/abhin4v.github.io/posts/fast-sudoku-solver-in-haskell-1.md

 ```
 </small>

-4. Continue till the grid "settles", that is, there are no more changes in the possibilities of any cells.
+4. Continue till the grid _settles_, that is, there are no more changes in the possibilities of any cells.
 For example, the settled grid for the current iteration:
 <small>
 ``` {.plain .low-line-height}
 +-------------------------------------+-------------------------------------+-------------------------------------+